tranvansang/express-transformer/README.md

 - Access various information during the transformation.

-*Note: the comments in the code are for the general cases.*
+*Note: the comments in the code are for general cases.*

 ```javascript
 app.post(